HRH The Duke of Edinburgh handing over patronage of the Outward Bound Trust

 Nick Barrett, Chief Executive of The Outward Bound Trust comments: “Both The Outward Bound Trust and The Duke of Edinburgh Award programme have helped instil purpose, resilience, a sense of adventure and fun in millions of young people in the UK and many countries overseas.
 The Duke of Edinburgh has always stayed remarkably close to our charity.
 His Royal Highness has advised and challenged the Board, but also engaged brilliantly and directly when meeting with the young people who have benefited from our programmes.
 The Duke of Edinburgh’s involvement has gone far beyond any mere call of duty, we are immensely thankful but also stronger for all his intelligent and thoughtful direction and interventions.”

-The Duke of Edinburgh has remained fully engaged with the Trust reading board papers, hosting dinners and visiting Outward Bound centres in the Lake District, Wales and the Scottish Highlands to meet with young people and support our work.
+The Duke of Edinburgh has remained fully engaged with The Trust reading board papers, hosting dinners and visiting Outward Bound centres in the English Lake District, Snowdonia, Wales and the Scottish Highlands to meet with young people and support our work.

 Deputy Patron of Outward Bound, Sir Chris Bonington says: “I would like to take this opportunity to personally thank The Duke of Edinburgh for his enduring and unflappable commitment to changing the lives of so many young people through outdoor adventurous learning.
 It has been an absolute pleasure to work alongside him.”